samcole8/solent-latex-template/README.md

 ### Headings

-You can define headings up to level four as follows:
+You can define headings at levels one through four, as follows:

 1. `/chapter{chapter name}`
 2. `/section{section name}`